DigitalState/camunda-json-logging/tomcat/7.9.0/docker/README.md

 In order to provide a custom logback.xml file, it is suggested that you use Docker Volumes; where the volume points to `/camunda/conf/logback` folder.
 Within this folder you will provide the `logback.xml` file with your configuration.
 See the docker/docker/conf/logback.logback.xml file for a working example/the default logback.xml file that is used.

+A 30 second refresh has been configured on the logback.xml file.
+If the file is changed through a volume, you can make updates to the logging configuration without having to restart the Camunda docker container.
+See the logback.xml file for further details.

 ## Pretty-Print JSON

 By default pretty-print of the JSON is disabled.
 This is to ensure maximum compatibility for production use of the base image.